GoesToEleven/GolangTraining/67_digital-ocean_aerospike/README.md

 # How to setup Go and Aerospike in digitalocean Ubuntu 15.10

 ## Setup Ubuntu user account
-1. Create a shh key
+1. Create a ssh key
 	* unix users
 		* at terminal:
 			* cat ~/.ssh/id_rsa.pub